35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 And one of the *‘specific choices’* made by Berkeley was to take on a site with a Morrisons supermarket, which has to be re-provided in any redevelopment, both as a requirement of the local plan and as a lease obligation.

 Notwithstanding this unavoidable cost Berkeley offered 35% affordable housing, only to later specify the supermarket replacement cost (which they knew about all along) as the one site-specific reason for reducing the affordable housing offer to 12% (5.20).

+ACA note in their evidence that replacing the supermarket will cost £44m, an exceptional sum when compared to its current value of £13m (5.35).
+The supermarket will also come with a very large basement car-park, much larger than that for the Camberwell Morrisons and in an area with a good public transport (PTAL rating?).